wso2/docs-ei/en/streaming-integrator/docs/admin/creating-business-rules-templates.md

     ```

     !!! info
         Specify the value for `nodeURL1` in the `IP:Port` format.
-If you add this configuration, the business rules template is deployed only in the specified nodes when you run the Streaming Integrator Tooling and the Streaming Integrator servers of your SI setup.
-If you do not specifically add business rule template IDs in the configuration, all templates in templates directory are deployed in all specified Streaming Integrator servers.
+If you add this configuration, a business rule which is derived from this rule template (when you run the Streaming Integrator Tooling and the Streaming Integrator servers of your SI setup) is deployed only in the nodes under which - this rule template has been specified.
+If you do not specifically add business rule template IDs in the configuration, business rules are deployed in all the available Streaming Integrator servers.

 ## Configuring Business Rules Manager Permissions